ocirede/Udemy_course_Python_small_projects/README.md

    - **Description**: A simple game using Python's Turtle library, where the player controls a turtle that must cross a road filled with cars.
 The game involves collision detection, user input, and basic game mechanics.
    - **Skills Learned**: Game development, event handling, collision detection, and Turtle graphics.

+### 9. **US States Game**
+ - **Description**: A geography-based game where the player guesses US state names, which are then displayed on a map using Python's Turtle graphics.
+The game continues until all 50 states are guessed.
+ - **Skills Learned**: File handling with Pandas, user input handling, Turtle graphics, and event-driven programming.
 ## Requirements

 To run these projects, you will need Python installed on your machine.
 Some projects may also require the installation of external libraries.
 You can install these libraries using pip: